Tech-at-DU/Magic-8Ball-Swift4/P4-Adding-UI/content.md

 1. Next, navigate to the _Attributes Inspector_ tab in the _Utilities area_.
 It is the 4th icon from the left. ![Open Attributes Inspector](assets/attributes_inspector.png)
 1. Last, find the title field and change it from the default text `Button` to `Shake It!`. ![Set Button Title](assets/set_btn_title.png)

-You should now see a squished button with the `Skip It!` title.
+You should now see a squished button with the `Shake It!` title.

 ![Squished Button](assets/squished_button.png)